 Customer Service

-If something goes wrong or you have questions, we found the support pages on both Arlo and Swann’s websites to be helpful and straightforward.
-With Arlo, we found hundreds of answers to many common questions and a full knowledge base of almost 800,000 members to help ensure that the installation process goes smoothly.
-The answers provide a great starting point when you’re setting up and using your cameras for the first time.
+If something goes wrong or you have questions, both Arlo and Swann have solid support pages that are easy to navigate.
+With Arlo, you'll find hundreds of answers to common questions and a full knowledge base backed by a large community of users to help make sure your installation goes smoothly — a great resource when you're setting up your cameras for the first time.

 If you ever get stuck during the Arlo installation process you can consult the app or Arlo support page.